sailfishos-mirror/bind9/bin/rndc/rndc.rst

      This gives the human operator a chance to review the log messages, understand what will happen next and then, using ``rndc dnssec -step``, to inform :iscman:`named` to proceed to the next stage.

-   .. program:: rndc dnssec
-   .. option:: -rollover -key id [-alg algorithm] [-when time] zone [class [view]]

-     This command allows you to schedule key rollover for a specific key (overriding the original key lifetime).
-The ``-key id`` and ``-alg algorithm`` arguments specify which key to roll.
-The time to start the rollover can be set with ``-when time``, where ``time`` is expressed in YYYYMMDDHHMMSS.
-If not set the rollover will start immediately.

-   .. program:: rndc dnssec
-   .. option:: -checkds [-key id [-alg algorithm]] [-when time] (published | withdrawn) zone [class [view]]

-     This command informs :iscman:`named` that the DS for a specified zone's key-signing key (KSK) has been confirmed to be published in, or withdrawn from, the parent zone.
-This is required in order to complete a KSK rollover.
-The ``-key id`` and ``-alg algorithm`` arguments can be used to specify a particular KSK, if necessary; if there is only one key acting as a KSK for the zone, these arguments can be omitted.
-The time of publication or withdrawal for the DS is set to the current time by default, but can be overridden to a specific time with the argument ``-when time``, where ``time`` is expressed in YYYYMMDDHHMMSS notation.

 .. program:: rndc